Who Should We Thank for Labor Day?

 How Was It Started?

 New York City held the first Labor Day on September 5, 1882.
 Although New York was the first to celebrate the occasion, Oregon was the first state to pass a law officially recognizing the holiday, in 1887.
 Colorado, Massachusetts, New Jersey, and then New York soon followed suit.

 The First Labor Day

 The first celebration in New York almost went wrong.
 Local police officers were concerned that a mob was going to cause a riot and create mayhem.
 By 9 am on the day of the parade, officers wielding clubs had surrounded city hall on horseback.
-At 10 am, William McCabe, the Grand Marshall of the parade, became nervous as he noticed there were only a few people ready to march, and no band to provide the music.
+At 10 am, William McCabe, the Grand Marshal of the parade, became nervous as he noticed there were only a few people ready to march, and no band to play the music.
 Luckily, Matthew Maguire let the frazzled McCabe know that 200 marchers from the Jewelers Union of Newark Two had just arrived.
 And even better news, they had a band!

 The parade marched through lower Manhattan, and the New York Tribune reported that: “The windows and roofs and even the lamp posts and awning frames were occupied by persons anxious to get a good view of the first parade in New York of workingmen of all trades united in one organization.”